janymuong/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # regex
 > regular expressions - wildcards on steroids :)

-`Regular expressions` consist of a pattern of *character sequence* that can be used to match and manipulate text - a specific sequence of characters string.
+> `Regular expressions` consist of a pattern of *character sequence* that can be used to match and manipulate text - a specific sequence of characters string.

 This is a directory on ***regex*** that is rather glib;
-Scripts are written in `Ruby`, and the default `Oniguruma` library which provides a rich set of features and syntax for working with regex patterns.
+Scripts are written in `Ruby`, and the default `Oniguruma` library which provides a rich set of features and syntax for working with `regex patterns`.

-## Basic Regex Syntax in Ruby

-- `/hello/` - matches the string "hello" in the text
+- `/hello/` - regex pattern matches the string "hello" in the text
 - `/[aeiou]/` - matches any vowel character in the text
 - `/[0-9]+/` - matches one or more digit characters in the text
 > these patterns can be used with methods like `scan` or `match` to find and manipulate text in Ruby.

+## Basic Regex Syntax in Ruby

 `usage in a script`:
 ```bash